Düsseldorf: Sports

-Düsseldorf's main football team Fortuna Düsseldorf won the 1933 German championship, the German Cup in 1979 and 1980, and were finalists in the European Cup Winners Cup in 1979.
-They currently play in the 2.
-Bundesliga, after being relegated from the Bundesliga in 2020.
-They play their matches in the Merkur Spiel-Arena (formerly known as the "ESPRIT Arena" from 2009–2018 and as the "LTU Arena" before 2009), a multi-functional stadium with a capacity of 54,500 people.

-Düsseldorf was one of nine host cities for the 1974 FIFA World Cup, and is one of ten venues staging the 2024 UEFA European Championship.
-The Rochusclub Düsseldorf has hosted the tennis World Team Cup from 1978 until 2012.
+Düsseldorf's main football team Fortuna Düsseldorf won the 1933 German championship, the DFB-Pokal in 1979 and 1980, and were finalists in the European Cup Winners Cup in 1979.
+They currently play in the 3.
+Liga after being relegated from the 2.
+Bundesliga in 2026.
+They play their matches in the Merkur Spiel-Arena (formerly known as the "ESPRIT Arena" from 2009 to 2018 and as the "LTU Arena" before 2009), a multi-functional stadium with a capacity of 54,500 people.
+Düsseldorf was one of nine host cities for the 1974 FIFA World Cup, and is one of ten venues that staged the 2024 UEFA European Championship.

-Düsseldorf also hosted the Grand Départ for the Tour de France in July 2017.

 Other sports in Düsseldorf are ice hockey (the Düsseldorfer EG which play in the PSD Bank Dome) and American football.
 The Düsseldorf Panther are one of the most successful teams in Germany with six German Bowl titles and the Eurobowl victory in 1995.
 In addition the Junior Team are the most successful youth department in Germany with fifteen Junior Bowl victories.
-Rhine Fire Düsseldorf were an established team of the NFL Europe and won the World Bowl two times in 1998 and 2000.
-Düsseldorf has a successful rugby union team (Düsseldorf Dragons), who as of 2017/18 play in the western division of the 2.
-Bundesliga, the second tier of German rugby.
+Rhine Fire were an established team of the NFL Europe and won the World Bowl two times in 1998 and 2000.
+The team was revived in 3023, winning the European League of Football in 2023 and 2024.

-Table tennis is also played (Borussia Düsseldorf – the most successful team in Germany with Timo Boll), as are handball (HSG Düsseldorf), basketball (Düsseldorf Giants), baseball (Düsseldorf Senators) and dancing (Rot-Weiß Düsseldorf).
-Düsseldorf also has a Cricket team, the Düsseldorf Blackcaps, who play in the regional NRW league.
+Borussia Düsseldorf is the most successful table tennis team in Germany with Timo Boll).
+Other professional clubs are handball (HSG Düsseldorf and Bergischer HC), basketball (Düsseldorf Giants), baseball (Düsseldorf Senators) and dancing (Rot-Weiß Düsseldorf).
+Düsseldorf also has a cricket team, the Düsseldorf Blackcaps, who play in the regional NRW league.

+The Düsseldorf Dragons rugby union team played in the 2.
+Bundesliga, the second tier of German rugby as of 2017/18.

+The Rochusclub has hosted several international tennis tournaments, including the Düsseldorf Grand Prix from 1905 to 1977, the World Team Cup from 1978 until 2012, the ATP Düsseldorf Open in 2013 and 2014, and the WTA Düsseldorf Open from 1969 to 1975.

+Düsseldorf hosted the Grand Départ for the Tour de France in July 2017.